Learn more about what we do

 Not exactly a question, but I’ll answer it anyway.
 Read these books: Judy Carter’s Comedy Bible, The Artist’s Way by Julia Cameron, and Gene Perret’s Comedy Writing Workbook.
 I recommend that you take all advice about comedy with a grain of salt.
 Do what works.
 Look up “Carl’s Quick Cheap Course in Comedy” online for a quick primer.
 Be original.

-Often beginners or insecure old hacks will use the excuse “everything has all been done before, therefore your thought is unoriginal, therefore I will take it verbatim rather than risk failing with my own ideas.”
 I’ve done my best to generate unique material.
 If my stuff is similar to another act, it is accidental or unconscious.
 Please learn to write your own material, and don’t steal lines from other acts.
 Have courage, and have fun!

 You must feel like you’re competing with a lot of other performers, right?

 If the acts are good, they generate more work for other good acts.
 Even if they do the same types of things I do, I never feel like I’m competing.
 I try to add something to make my stuff unique from everyone else, and I try to encourage any act I think is good.
 Good acts generate their own market.
 Eventually the market they generate hires me, and vice versa.
-This works best if the acts are different from one another, and ORIGINAL.

 I don’t get it.
 Aren’t there limited budgets, and limited places to play?